mathpn/mathpn.github.io/src/content/blog/new-hcqs.md

   - Pandemic
   - Science
   - Statistics
-description: 'We should focus on explaining why ineffective therapies can appear to be very effective and show the benefits of proper clinical trials.'
+description: "We should focus on explaining why ineffective therapies can appear to be very effective and show the benefits of proper clinical trials."
 pubDatetime: 2020-08-26
 ---
-# TODO relative links

-_Versão em português [aqui](https://mathpn.github.io/novas-cloroquinas/)_
+> Versão em português [aqui](/posts/novas-cloroquinas/)

 ## Hydroxichloroquine and COVID-19